The many routes to the ubiquitous Bradley-Terry model: Introduction

-In each subsection, the reference given in the title is that of the earliest work linking the approach explicitly to the Bradley-Terry model, and the subsections are ordered chronologically by these.
+In each subsection, the reference given in the title is that of the earliest work linking the approach explicitly to the Bradley--Terry model, and the subsections are ordered chronologically by these.
+Where no reference is given, the link is believed to be novel.
 The sections are ordered with statistical interest and chronology in mind.

 In Section \ref{sec: discussion}, the natural questions of how these motivations are linked and the usefulness of motivating the model from diverse perspectives is addressed.
-The linkages are established with an examination of the Bradley-Terry model in the context of an exponential family of distributions.
+The linkages are established with an examination of the Bradley--Terry model in the context of an exponential family of distributions.
 In demonstrating the usefulness of the approach, two illustrative examples are provided where it may be natural to use the model based on one motivation, but its application can be aided by considering it through another motivation.